tinygrad/tinygrad/docs/quickstart.md

 from tinygrad.tensor import Tensor
 ```

-Tensors can be created from an existing data structure like a python list or numpy ndarray:
+Tensors can be created from an existing data structure like a python list or numpy `ndarray`:

 ```python
 t1 = Tensor([1, 2, 3, 4, 5])